Computer Science Advising

 - Q: How many credits should I take?

 - A: This depends on the student.
 Most students take at least 12 credits to maintain full-time status (which is required for things such as certain financial aid and on-campus housing agreements).
-Most full-time students take about 15 credits.
+Most full-time students take about 15 credits (some financial aid programs, such as Access Asheville, require students to pursue 15 credit hours per semester).
 Taking much more than 15 credits is usually not recommended, especially if your schedule includes multiple upper-level CS courses.

 - Q: Should I take CSCI 18X and CSCI 201 simultaneously?